amir-zeldes/gum/README.md

 # GUM
 Repository for the Georgetown University Multilayer Corpus (GUM)

-This repository contains release versions of the Georgetown University Multilayer Corpus (GUM), a corpus of English texts from eight text types:
+This repository contains release versions of the Georgetown University Multilayer Corpus (GUM), a corpus of English texts from twelve written and spoken text types:

   * interviews
   * news